effektif/user-docs/docs/integration/connectors.rst

 	  "name" : "number"
 	}

-The record value is the plain number.
-The decimal mark is a single ``.``.
+A number value stores a plain number, using a single ``.`` as decimal separator.

 ::